Enrichment Rules

 * **Assign Veza Tags**: For matching entities, add or remove [Veza Tags](/4yItIzMvkpAvMVFAamTf/features/search/tags.md) based on key-value pairs you define.

-* Use the **Integrations** dropdown to select the specific integrations the rule will apply to.
+* Use the **Integrations** dropdown to select the specific integration instances the rule will apply to.

 * Choose a supported **Entity Type** (e.g., users, roles, resources) from those data sources.